lelegard/arm-cpusysregs/msbuild/README.md

 ### PAC instructions are disabled

 PAC and AUT instructions are "disabled".
-PAC instruction (except PACGA) do nothing.
+PAC instructions (except PACGA) do nothing.
 The pointer is not modified, no signature is inserted.

 All key registers are reset to zero in all processes.
 You may modify